 The only issue I had with the cookie was the fault of my oven, as it’s gone on the fritz and would not keep a consistent temperature.
 But, as mentioned in the original post, the dough is great to work with.

 The royal icing was a bit of an adventure, as it took some time to get it to a consistency that would pipe nicely.
-Specially being the first time I’ve tried to make and decorate with it.
-But it only takes a bit of tweaking until it’s good to go, and the end result is actually the perfect touch of sweetness to the cookie, which on it’s own is not that sweet.
+Especially being the first time I’ve tried to make and decorate with it.
+But it only takes a bit of tweaking until it’s good to go, and the end result is actually the perfect touch of sweetness to the cookie, which on its own is not that sweet.

 The dough really is easy to work with and the gingerbread men type of cookie is quite popular at Christmas.
-It’s just the icing that is daunting, for me anyways.
+It’s just the icing that is daunting, for me anyway.
 I suppose it just takes practice to get a steady and invariable outline.